yohanchatelain/fmriprep/docs/outputs.rst

 of both neuronal and non-neuronal origin.
 Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
-Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects) (see [Greve2013]_ for detailed review of the possible sources of noise in fMRI signal).
+Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects) (see Greve et al. [Greve2013]_ for detailed review of the possible sources of noise in fMRI signal).

 *Confounds* (or nuisance regressors) are variables representing potential fluctuations of non-neuronal origin.
-Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation General Linear Model (GLM) and functional connectivity analyses.
+Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model` and functional connectivity analyses.
-It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the GLM design matrix (activation analysis) or regressing them out from the fMRI data - a procedure known as *denoising* (functional connectivity analysis).
+It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the :abbr:`GLM (General Linear Model` design matrix (activation analysis) or regressing them out from the fMRI data - a procedure known as *denoising* (functional connectivity analysis).
 There is currently no consensus on an optimal denoising strategy in the fMRI community.
 Rather, different strategies have been proposed, which achieve different levels of trade-off between